ros-navigation/docs.nav2.org/docs/configuration_and_development/migration_guides/Iron.md

 This allows for docking of any type of robot with any type of charging dock in a repeatable and generalized way.
 It will be integrated into Nav2 directly soon (Update June 2024: within Nav2 stack directly `nav2_docking`!)

-See [Using Docking Server](../tutorials/docs/using_docking.md#using-docking-server) for a tutorial on using this new capability!
+See [Using Docking Server][using-docking-server] for a tutorial on using this new capability!
 Thanks to NVIDIA for sponsoring this package!

 ## Introduce a new Multi-Robot Bringup Launch